zach-wahrer/mpv/README.md

 ### Installing With Docker
 1. In the `app` directory, rename `config.sample.py` to `config.py`.
-Open it and change the listed variables (minus anything to do with MySQL).
+Open it and change the listed variables (minus related to MySQL).
 See the **Configuration** section below for additional help.

 2. From the project's root directory, execute `docker build -t mpv .` This will build a Docker image of MPV, using your supplied configuration.

 3. Still from the project's root directory, run `docker-compose up -d`.
 This will start two Docker containers, one for MPV and another for the required MySQL database.

-4. Use Docker to log in to the MPV container: `docker exec -it `container-id` bash`, substituting `container-id` for the MPV instance. `docker ps` will show it to you.
+4. Use Docker to log in to the MPV container: `docker exec -it container-id bash`, substituting `container-id` for the MPV instance. `docker ps` will show it to you.

 5. Once you have a terminal inside the MPV container, run `python3 -m app.setup.db_setup`.
 This will load the required tables into the MySQL database, and only needs to be done once.

 6. Now, you should be able to open `127.0.0.1:5000` in your web browser and see a running MPV!

+Note: If/when you need to stop MPV using this method, simply run `docker-compose stop` from the project's root directory.

 ### Manual Install (With Optional Docker MySQL Container)